chinarjoshi/chinarjoshi/README.md

 ### Chinar Joshi

 #### I'm currently working on:
- - HOLO, a device that breaks the paradigm of representing 3 dimensional objects in 2 dimensions through an optical illusion
+ - Acronym: A smart alias management system to shorten your shell commands

 #### I'm currently learning about:
- - Systems programming in Rust
+ - Being a good rustacean
- - Data structures and algorithms
+ - Making a great portfolio website
- - UNIX-based operating systems
+ - Deep learning with pytorch

 <hr>

 #### How to reach me:

-Email: chinarjoshi7@gmail.com
+Email: chinarhjoshi@gmail.com

 [Website](https://chinarjoshi.com) |
 [Linkedin](https://www.linkedin.com/in/chinarjoshi/) |